 For centuries, the church at large has taught the future is unchangeable.
 The logic is pretty straightforward, “God knows the future, and you couldn’t know the future unless it’s settled.”
-Following this logic, there are some concepts we perceive that cannot exist.
+Following this logic, there are some concepts that cannot exist.
 The concept of risk, for example.
 Risk, in a world where everything has been predetermined (‘everything’ ranging from the velocity of every raindrop to the location of every failed lottery ticket at every given time) cannot truly exist.

 Love.
 Love is the commitment to the good of another.
 The Bible teaches that God loves the world.
 The famous John 3:16 says that He loved us so much that He sacrificed His only begotten Son to save us.
 Later in chapter 15 verse 13, Jesus says that there is no greater love than to lay down one’s life for one’s friends.
 The verse prior teaches that we are to love one another as Christ loved us.
 1 Peter 4:8 says we must above all, love each other deeply, because love covers a multitude of sins.
-This isn’t a fake illusion of love, it is a very real, very powerful love.
+This isn’t a fake illusion of love; it is a very real, very powerful love.

 As for the problem with the settled view- a very important element of love, is risk.
 Consider a boyfriend of two years about to propose.
 He’s terrified, but manages to work up the courage to ask.
 Regardless of the answer, there is serious risk involved.
 The possibility of rejection and pain is very real and frightening (good luck trying to convince him otherwise;).
 If she says no, it will cause a great deal of pain.
 She’s not forced or compelled to say yes; that's what makes it so incredible when she does.
 A forced, “yes” would bring no true meaning.
 Knowing this, he loves her and requests her love.
 This is a big risk he’s taking, but it’s not a foolish one.
 He understands that some love is worth the possibility of much pain.